tinacms/tina.io/content/blog/2020-06-15-release-notes.md

 date: '2020-06-14T21:00:00-03:00'
 author: Nolan Phillips
 ---
-* What is the core team's current objectives?
-* What was accomplished in the last week?
-* What's next for the core team?
-* Link to any relevant projects
+This week we've continued down the road of taking Inline Editing to the next level.
 Here's a quick video we put together demonstrating what's possible using **TinaCMS Inline Editing:**

 <iframe width="560" height="315" src="https://www.youtube.com/embed/4qGz0cP_DSA" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+We're taking a break from development now to put together a simple guide on how to setup inline editing on your own website!

 ## Changes